 - 1. It is the intent of this Plan that no development or site alteration be permitted within the floodway of a river or stream system.
 Should new or additional mapping of natural hazards within the Township becomes available, the Township may amend this Plan to show the locations of the natural hazards in accordance with 3.2.7.11. - 2.
-Development shall generally be directed to areas outside of: - a) hazardous lands adjacent to the shorelines of the Great Lakes St. Lawrence River System and large inland lakes which are impacted by flooding hazards, erosion hazards and/or dynamic beach hazards; - b) hazardous lands adjacent to river, stream and small inland lake systems which are impacted by flooding hazards and/or erosion hazards; and, - c) hazardous sites. - 3.
+Using a One Zone Floodplain Management Approach, development shall generally be directed to areas outside of: - a) hazardous lands adjacent to the shorelines of the Great Lakes St. Lawrence River System and large inland lakes which are impacted by flooding hazards, erosion hazards and/or dynamic beach hazards; - b) hazardous lands adjacent to river, stream and small inland lake systems which are impacted by flooding hazards and/or erosion hazards; and, - c) hazardous sites. - 3.
 Development and site alteration shall not be permitted within: - a) the dynamic beach hazards;